Yom Kippur War

 On October 10-11, another engagement took place when Israeli missile boats fired into the port of Latakia, targeting two Syrian missile boats spotted maneuvering among merchant ships in the port.

 Both Syrian vessels were sunk, and two merchant ships were mistakenly hit and sunk.
-On October 7, the Israeli Navy defeated the Egyptian Navy in what became known as the Battle of Marsa Talamat.
+On October 7, the Israeli Navy defeated the Egyptian Navy in what became known as the Battle of Marsa Salamat.

 Two Israeli Dabur class patrol boats were patrolling in the Gulf of Suez and encountered two Egyptian Zodiac boats loaded with Egyptian naval commandos, a patrol boat, and coastal guns.